Jonne/jonne.github.io/_posts/2019-07-11-commerce-82-catalog-caching.md

 Besides the expiration the entire catalog cache is cleared when a `CommerceCacheRefreshEvent` is queued in the EventQueue.

 ### Sitecore Commerce Connect
 Commerce connect has an `ExternalIdCache` and a `TemplateHierarchyCache`.
 The `ExternalIdCache` caches the mapping between the SitecoreId of a catalog item and the productid/categoryid.
 The `TemplateHierarchyCache` caches the sitecore templates which are generated based on the category and product definitions.
+Both of these are not important if mere product or catalog data has been changed.

 **When cleared?**

 Both caches in Sitecore commerce connect have no expiration.

-The entire ExternalIdCache and TemplateHierarchyCache are cleared when a `CommerceCacheRefreshEvent` is queued in the EventQueue.
+The entire `ExternalIdCache` and `TemplateHierarchyCache` are cleared when a `CommerceCacheRefreshEvent` is queued in the EventQueue.

 ### Sitecore
-The Sitecore data API caches the product data in the same it does normal items, which is in the following caches:
+The Sitecore data API caches the product data in the same way it does normal items, which is in the following caches:

 - ItemCache
 - DataCache